nudibranchrecords/hedron/docs/dev/index.md

 ```

 ## Post Processing
 Custom post processing, such as pixel shaders, are handled inside of sketches.
 Hedron's post processing system is a thin wrapper around the [postprocessing](https://github.com/vanruesc/postprocessing) library, so it's a good idea to understand how that works.
-Multiple passes can be added to the rendering composer using `initiatePostProcessing` and things are updated every frame using `updatePostProcessing`.
+Multiple passes can be added to the rendering composer using `initiatePostProcessing` and things are updated with the usual `update` method.

 Please note that this feature is still very much under development and so will most likely see many changes to the API in future.